Tolka Park: Home Farm Drums

+In the 1962–63 Inter-cities Fairs Cup, Tolka Park was the venue when Drumcondra beat Bayern Munich 1–0 with a goal from Billy Dixon.
 However Drums merged with local team Home Farm in 1972, and after the demise of Drumcondra, Home Farm moved into the ground.
 During Drums time in Tolka they won both the League of Ireland and FAI Cup on five occasions.

 However, Home Farm never drew large crowds and Tolka fell into disrepair (though it did host the replay of the 1984 FAI Cup final).
 After a shock FAI Cup final win over Shels, Home Farm played their only ever home European tie in Tolka Park against French side Lens in the 1975–76 European Cup Winners' Cup first round.

 Shelbourne F.C.

-In 1989, Shelbourne, who had played home games regularly in Tolka during the fifties, sixties, seventies, and early eighties, acquired Home Farm's long term lease from Dublin Corporation on the ground.
+In 1989, Shelbourne, who had played home games regularly in Tolka during the fifties, sixties, seventies, and early eighties, acquired Home Farm's long term lease from the Dublin Corporation on the ground.
 Home Farm moved to their own ground in nearby Whitehall Stadium.
 Shelbourne invested heavily in the stadium, converting it into Ireland's first all-seater stadium and building a new stand behind the Drumcondra end goal in 1999.

-During the 1990s and early 2000s, Shels would regularly host top Premier League sides in high profile, profitable friendly games such as Manchester United, Liverpool, and Leeds United, Celtic were regular visitors as well along with more unusual guests such as Club Universidad Nacional of Mexico, FC Dnipro of Ukraine, and Brøndby.
+During the 1990s and early 2000s, Shels would regularly host top Premier League sides in high-profile friendly games.
+Manchester United, Liverpool, Leeds United, and Celtic were regular visitors, along with more rare guests such as Club Universidad Nacional of Mexico, FC Dnipro of Ukraine, and Brøndby.

-The first-ever League of Ireland match to be broadcast live on TV was a fixture between Shelbourne and Derry City, staged at Tolka Park during the 1996/97 season.
+The first League of Ireland match to be broadcast live on television was a fixture between Shelbourne and Derry City, staged at Tolka Park during the 1996–97 season.

 On 7 April 1998, an FAI Cup semi-final replay against Finn Harps was delayed due to a bomb scare.